CollaboRateMgmt/CollaboRate/README.md

 MIT

 # What is CollaboRate?
-CollaboRate is a set of philosophies, processes and a very simple software tool, that will revolutionize the commercial IT industry and probably also other intellectual-property intensive industries.
+CollaboRate is a set of philosophies, processes and a very simple software tool, that will radically transform the commercial IT industry and probably also other intellectual-property intensive industries.
 It facilitates crowdsourcing of for-profit, closed-source software development, testing, maintenance and support.

 Here crowdsourcing means having a very large number of people (the crowd) working on the same project.
 So the time taken for project completion greatly reduced.